Last updated 4th June 2019

 Who said the funeral car has to be black or silver?
 There's no reason why you can't break from tradition and go for a brighter form of transport.
 Hearses come in all sorts of colours these days.
 For reasons best known to his family, Roger Lloyd Pack, otherwise known as ‘Trigger’ from ‘Only Fools and Horses’ arrived at his funeral in a candy pink funeral car.

-When it comes to the coffin, you may be surprised at the hundred of options out there now.
+When it comes to the coffin, you may be surprised at the hundreds of options out there now.
 As well as traditional wood, you can now choose coffins in all the colours of the rainbow.
 You can even arrange for family members or a specialist to paint a coffin with your own bespoke design as part of your funeral plans.

 5. Balloon release